 If you’re going to miss one route, the Basilica tour is the least interesting and doesn’t include the open top second level where you have a better view of the city.

 Take the trip down to Coyoacan to explore the art of the famous Frida Kahlo.

 The Frida Kahlo Museum is in the former home (also known as the Blue House) of Frida, where she was born, grew up, and eventually died.
 She also shared the home with her husband Diego Rivera, another famous and influential Mexican artist.

 The museum houses a broad collection of Frida and Diego’s artwork and provides insight into the life and times as well.

 The museum is one of the top attractions in Mexico City and it is a must visit for any traveler passing through.

-The best part is the museum is free all the time, thanks to the patronage of Mexican super-billionaire, Carlos Slim.
+The best part is the museum is FREE all the time, thanks to the generous patronage of Mexican super-billionaire, Carlos Slim.

 Here you will find the works of masters like Rodin, Dali, and many other internationally renowned artists.